stackbit-projects/xyz-32179/content/_index.md

     grid_items:
       - title: Hearing Research
         content: >-
-          I work as a researcher at the University of Oslo, Norway.
+          I work as a researcher at the University of Oslo.
 My main research area is spoken language development of children with cochlear implants.
 I'm especially interested in the influence of the environment.
       - title: Data Visualisation